ECMWF ERA5-Land and ERA5

 Expert Guidance

-The ERA5-Land dataset provides a consistent long term view of the evolution of land surface variables.
-Compared to it’s driver ERA5, beyond higher resolution, ERA5-Land shows added value in the description of the hydrological cycle and river discharge, with enhanced soil moisture and lake description.
-It shows mixed performance regarding snow depth and results comparable to ERA5 in the description of the energy cycle.
-Validation has shown that a good part of the better performance is related to better spatial represention of energy fluxes near coasts or lakes.
+The ERA5-Land dataset provides a consistent long-term view of the evolution of land surface variables.
+Compared to its driver ERA5, beyond higher resolution, ERA5-Land shows added value in the description of the hydrological cycle and river discharge, with enhanced soil moisture and lake description.
+Validation has shown that a good part of the better performance is related to better spatial representation of energy fluxes near coasts or lakes.
 It is noteworthy to point out that both ERA5 and ERA5-Land outperform their predecessor ERA-Interim, and the multi-decadal consistency enables reliable trend analysis (Muñoz-Sabater et al. (2021)).

 Temperature values of ERA5-Land are generally well reproduced, however, because cities are non-existent and ERA5-Land does not assimilate observations, the urban heat island signals in cities aren’t explicitly represented.
-For peak-demand and heat-risk work in cities, urban stations would be a better alternative.
+For peak-demand and heat-risk work in cities, urban stations may be a better alternative.
+For a comparison of the applicability of ERA-Land in the identification of extreme temperature events see Sheridan et al. (2020).

-Precipitation is generated by the ERA5 atmospheric model and input to the ERA5-Land land surface model which does no adjustion or correction, and no direct rain-gauge assimilation is performed.
-Precipitaion values comprise accumulated liquid and frozen water, including rain and snow, originatining from both, large-scale precipitation and convective precipitation.
-The variable is accumulated from the beginning of the forecast time to the end of the forecast step.
-ERA5-Land precipitation values generarlly show large deviations from observations (Muñoz-Sabater et al. (2021)), partially because observations are point observations integrated over a period of time, rather than representing averages over a model grid box and model time step.
+Precipitation is generated by the ERA5 atmospheric model and input to the ERA5-Land land surface model, which does no adjustment or correction, and no direct rain-gauge assimilation is performed.
+ERA5-Land precipitation values generally show large deviations from observations (Muñoz-Sabater et al. (2021)), partially because observations are point observations integrated over a period of time, rather than representing averages over a model grid box and model time step.

-Regarding snow accumulation, ERA5-Land shows improved snow mass and snow depth estimeates on mid latitude mountains which is related to the higher resolution.
-However, ERA5 and ERA5-Land both overestimate total Northern Hemispher SWE by up to 150 % to 200 % compared to the SWE reference data (for details see Kouki et al. (2023) and Sarpong and Nazemi (2025)).
-These errors are related to biases in solid precipitation but may also be related to processes like snow transport and sublimation not being considered in the model.
+Regarding snow accumulation, ERA5-Land shows improved snow mass and snow depth estimates in mid latitude mountains which is related to the higher resolution.
+However, ERA5 and ERA5-Land both overestimate total Northern hemisphere SWE by up to 150 % to 200 % compared to the SWE reference data (for details see Kouki et al. (2023) and Sarpong and Nazemi (2025)).
+The discrepancies in SWE are primarily driven by biases in snow depth rather than snow density.
+Positive trends in SWE tend to be dampened while negative trends tend to be exaggerated.

-Finally, Cao et al. (2020) concluded that ERA5-Land soil data are not well suited for informing permafrost research and decision making directly.
+Cao et al. (2020) concluded that ERA5-Land soil data are not well suited for informing permafrost research and decision making over Northern Canada.

 Example Applications